ropensci/taxize/cran-comments.md

 * I have run R CMD check on the 19 downstream dependencies (<https://github.com/ropensci/taxize/blob/master/revdep/README.md>).
-All revdep maintainers were notified of the release.
 There was one problem with a vignette build with the test suite for camtrapR - but is unrelated to this package.

 ------